ZaeemAftabSiddiqui/zas-pdf-tools/README.md

 Welcome to the PDF Tools Website GitHub repository!
 This project provides a user-friendly web interface for manipulating PDF files.
 Features

- multiple PDF files to merge them into one Technologies
+multiple PDF files to merge them into one
+Technologies
 This website is built using the following technologies:
 • HTML for creating the structure and content of web pages
 • Bootstrap - responsive front-end framework for building mobile-friendly websites
 • JavaScript for adding interactivity and dynamic functionality to web pages
 • Node.js - JavaScript runtime for server-side development
-•	Express - web application framework for Node.js
+• Express.js - web application framework for Node.js

 Requirements

     Node.js
     npm